anbu2004/Mandelbrot-Set/README.md

 # Mandelbrot-Set
-A representation of the Mandelbrot-Set
+A representation of the Mandelbrot set